OfficeDev/teams-toolkit/docs/cicd/README.md

 1. Ensure you have a npm build script, or customize the way you build in the automation code.
 1. Ensure you have a npm test script which returns zero for success, and/or change the test commands.

-> Note: The provision step is expected to run separately by hand or by workflow.
+> Note: The provision step is not included in the CD template as it's usually executed only once.
+You can either execute provision Within Teams Toolkit, TeamsFx CLI, or using a seperated workflow.
 Please remember to commit after provisioning (results of provisioning will be deposited inside the `.fx` folder) and upload `.fx/default.userdata` into Azure DevOps [secure files](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/secure-files?view=azure-devops) for future usage.

 ### Environment Variables
 Steps to create Pipeline variables in Azure DevOps: